 Another key to financial success is investing into a taxable account.
 Building the habit of investing in the market regularly, even if it’s as little as $25 a month to start, can make a significant impact on your future wealth.
 There are affordable ways to get diversified in the market, specifically through low-cost index funds.
 This is a great first step for a new investor looking to get started.
 Make a consistent effort to put some money into this account every month.

 This is a very brief and basic start to your financial future.
 The reality is that your finances will continue to grow in both value and complexity.
 In the near future, you may plan to buy a house or start a family.
 Stay proactive and aware of your situation so you can make appropriate adjustments.
-When you get to a point where you need more guidance, NextGen is a service Burney Wealth Management offers to keep you on track.
 Even with just these beginning steps, you will help yourself greatly in your journey to financial success.